In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 When to Use It

-Company jobs data serves both sales intelligence and competitive analysis:
+Company jobs data is useful for both sales intelligence and competitive analysis:

 - Identifying technology needs.
 Job descriptions often list the tools a company uses.
 If a company is hiring a “Salesforce Administrator,” they use Salesforce.
-If they are hiring a “HubSpot Marketing Manager,” they use HubSpot.
+If they’re hiring a “HubSpot Marketing Manager,” they use HubSpot.
 Parse the descriptions to map a company’s tech stack.

 - Timing outreach around new hires.
-A newly posted VP of Marketing role means that in 2-3 months, a new marketing leader will join.
+A newly posted VP of Marketing role means a new marketing leader will join in 2-3 months.
 New leaders evaluate tools.
-That is your window.
+That’s the window.

 - Feeding ABM targeting.
-Filter companies by the departments they are hiring for.
+Filter companies by the departments they’re hiring for.
 If you sell to marketing teams, target companies with 3+ open marketing roles.
-They are building the team and will need tools to support it.
+They’re building the team and will need tools to support it.

 cURL Example